Keyboard shortcuts

 Arguments

-• [CATEGORY]: Specifies which tldr category to fetch.
-If omitted, IntelliShell will automatically fetch the common pages as well as the pages for your current operating system (e.g., linux, osx, or windows).
+If omitted, IntelliShell automatically fetches the common pages as well as the pages for your current operating system (e.g., linux, osx, or windows).

 For a full list of available categories, you can visit the tldr pages repository.